Overview

 What's happening

-• Despite slight fluctuations between 2015 and 2019, the percentage of students meeting or exceeding standards in 3rd grade English Language Arts/Literacy remained the same in 2019 as in 2015, at 48.0 percent.
+• After a decrease during the pandemic, the percentage of students meeting or exceeding standards in 3rd grade English Language Arts/Literacy slightly increased from 38.5 percent in 2021 to 40.3 percent in 2023.

 Making connections